Nyepi

-Nyepi, also known as Day of Silence, is a Balinese holiday held every Isakawarsa ("new year") according to the Balinese calendar, and it can be traced as far back as 78 A.D.
+Nyepi (Balinese: ᬜᬾᬧᬶ), also known as Day of Silence, is a Balinese holiday held every Isakawarsa ("new year") according to the Balinese calendar, and it can be traced as far back as 78 A.D.

 The observance includes maintaining silence, fasting, and meditation for Balinese Hindus.
 The following day is celebrated as New Year's Day.

-After Nyepi, youths in the village of Sesetan in southern Bali practice the ceremony of omed-omedan, or "kissing ritual".
+Background

+The word "Nyepi" originates from sepi, meaning "silent".
+The origin of the observance is a celebration of the Hindu Solar New Year based on the Shaka era, which began in 78 AD.

 Rituals

-Observed from 6 a.m. until 6 a.m. the next morning, Nyepi is a day reserved for self-reflection, and anything that might interfere with that purpose is restricted.
-The main restrictions are on lighting fires (and lights must be kept low); no working; no entertainment or pleasure; no traveling; and, for some, no talking or eating at all.